 White-Ellery House (1710)

 In recent years, the Cape Ann Museum has developed a plan for the Cape Ann Museum Green campus to address the Museum’s needs for expanded collections storage and exhibition and community programming space.

-The White-Ellery House, located at 245 Washington Street in Gloucester at the Route 128 Grant Circle Rotary, was built in 1710 and is one of just a handful of First Period houses in Eastern Massachusetts that survives to this day.
-(First Period means c.
-1620–1725.)
+The White-Ellery House, located at 245 Washington Street in Gloucester at the Route 128 Grant Circle Rotary, was built in 1710 and is one of just a handful of early eighteenth century houses in Eastern Massachusetts that survives to this day.
 It is a 2 ½ story "saltbox" structure with a massive central chimney that once serviced six fireplaces.
 Unlike other structures as old as this, the White-Ellery House has had very few interior alterations over the years.
 Stepping inside today, visitors enter much the same house they would have 300 years ago.

 The White-Ellery House is on the National Register of Historic Sites because of its unique construction and important interior features.
 The most important elements of the House include the following: